 What Does a Network Administrator Do?
 A Behind-the-Scenes Look

-What exactly is a network administrator?
+What is a network administrator, anyway?

 That being said, the differences between network and systems administrators become much clearer in large organizations.
 The best way to differentiate between the two is to examine the type of work they do—so let’s dive in.

 What are the job duties of network and systems administrators?

 As we said, the duties of a network administrator will vary considerably depending on the organization they work for.
-Some work as broad, jack-of-all-trades generalists who cover everything from hardware setup to troubleshooting servers while others have a much narrower focus.
+Some work as jack-of-all-trades generalists who cover everything from hardware setup to troubleshooting servers while others have a much narrower focus.

 What is the network administrator salary and job outlook?

-What skills or traits do the best network administrators possess?
+What skills do network administrators need?

-Network admins juggle several projects, people and problems simultaneously.
+- Time management: These tech pros juggle several projects, people and problems simultaneously.
 This means it’s essential to be organized in the present and looking ahead to prepare for what’s coming next.
 It’s like spinning plates—with a little practice, a network admin can keep everything balanced.

 Where do network administrators work?

-- Technical consulting services
+- Employment services

 - Architectural, engineering and related services